lizardcat/payrollsystem/README.md

 ## Contributing

 If you’d like to contribute, please fork the repository, create a feature branch, and submit a pull request.
 All contributions are welcome!

----

-This README provides an overview, setup instructions, and guidance on usage for your project.
-Let me know if you'd like to add or modify any section!